coderefinery/social-coding/talk.md

   it?
 - Software tests are verification that your software works the right way before and after.
-- Software tests allow others to modify and improve software with confidence.
+- Software tests allow others (.emph[and you!]) to modify and improve software with more confidence.
-  - .emph[And you!]

 CodeRefinery lessons: Software testing